If one more Californian tells me how “progressive” California is, I am going to scream.

 “In the absence of governance, it’s a pumping arms race,” said Felicia Marcus, chair of the State Water Resources Control Board.
 “He with the biggest pump or deepest straw wins.”

-Groundwater and surface water — rivers, lakes, streams —a re part of the same hydrological system.
+Groundwater and surface water – rivers, lakes, streams -a re part of the same hydrological system.
 Excessive groundwater pumping can overdraft aquifers, emptying them faster than natural systems can replenish them; dry up nearby wells; allow saltwater intrusion; and draw down surface water supplies.
 Taking so much water out of the soil can cause the dirt to compact and the land to sink, an action called subsidence.
+Which could cause the unthinkable, especially if you have a property situated above its land?
+If that is the case of this devasting occurrence, then contacting somewhere similar to this Buildfix underpinning service could help to restore the land back to what it once was to ensure that the property is safe to use.
+It’s important that any subsidence issues should get repaired before it has a chance to get worse.

 For decades, California’s voluntary Groundwater Management Plans have effectively failed to protect the people and ecosystems that depend upon water.
 Too many entities are siphoning off water from our extremely limited resources, resulting in declining groundwater levels, sinking of land, and drying of streams.
 Without integrated groundwater and surface water management, California’s water users and the environment will face broad challenges accessing water supplies in future years.